Texas’ unemployment system is confusing and frustrating. Here’s how to navigate it.

 If you’re confused about how the Texas Workforce Commission is handling your unemployment claim, you aren’t alone.

-More than 4 million Texans have applied for unemployment benefits since March, and we’ve heard from thousands who have struggled with their unemployment claims ever since.
+More than 7.5 million Texans have applied for unemployment benefits since the coronavirus pandemic began more than a year ago, and we’ve heard from thousands who have struggled with their unemployment claims ever since.
 They have endured months of problems getting in touch with the TWC, been kicked off of additional weekly benefits and tried to maneuver through a confusing appeals process.

 We’ve found that easily accessible, up-to-date information about unemployment benefits can be hard to find in one place.